 The MDOT Hill-Jo Trail, a transportation/commuter trail, is a non-motorized connection from Hillsdale to Jonesville with access to recreation and commercial facilities located in the City of Hillsdale and Jonesville.
 The Baw Beese Trail connects Downtown Hillsdale with its Baw Beese park component and Hillsdale College.
 Many City of Hillsdale streets are also served by sidewalks, providing further connections.
 However, there are opportunities for additional connections to other parks.
 The Headwaters Recreational Authority, a multi-jurisdictional corporation focused on trails connectivity within Hillsdale County, seeks to provide new connections to recreation facilities and communities (please see the Trail Network map).
-Construction of a connector trail connecting the Baw Beese Trail to the Jonesville Rail Trail is hoped to begin in spring of 2019.

-Encouraging the year-round use of parks is a goal of both the City of Hillsdale and Hillsdale Townships.
-While none of the parks offer organized winter activities, Hillsdale County Lewis Emery, located inside Hillsdale Township, offers tobogganing.
+Encouraging the year-round use of parks is a goal of the City of Hillsdale.
+While none of the city parks offer organized winter activities, Hillsdale County Lewis Emery, located inside Hillsdale Township, offers tobogganing.
 Residents occasionally pick up some cross country skiing in the parks and on private property as well as sledding/tobogganing, and ice skating.